Storage & Packing Tips

 Tape doors shut while moving.
 Wedge doors open in self storage to prevent mildew.
 You can use this valuable storage space for items such as blankets and towels.
 Use up partial bottles and boxes of laundry/cleaning products and food goods before moving.
 You can place laundry items in the washer and dryer.
 Be sure moving boxes are taped shut and bottles will not leak.
 You can always use plastic bags to insure against leaking.

-Do not store items that might break if frozen in non-climate controlled self storage units.
+- Do not store items that might break if frozen in non-temperature controlled storage areas.

 It might be a good idea to put a few drops of oil on items that might rust.
 Insure that these items don’t come in contact with other items.